VOTING HAS ENDED! Winner announced in:

 0

-Of butterfly species in the UK have decreased in either abundance, distribution, or both since 1976.
+Of butterfly species in the UK have decreased in either abundance, distribution, or both since the 1970s.

 Exploring the butterflies